redhat-openshift-ecosystem/operator-pipelines/docs/users/fbc_workflow.md

 * Basic template
 * SemVer template
-* Composite template

 More information about each template can be found at [opm doc](https://olm.operatorframework.io/docs/reference/catalog-templates/).

-The recommended template from the maintainability point of view is `SemVer` or `Composite` with `SemVer`integration.
+The recommended template from the maintainability point of view is `SemVer`.

 ## Generate catalogs using templates
 To generate a final catalog for an operator a user needs to execute different `opm`